emd/magnetics/README.md

 ... elsewhere:
 --------------
-Define an environmental variable `$pci_path` specifying the appropriate MDSplus server's tree-path definitions (`hermit.gat.com::/trees/pci`) by, for example, adding the following to your `.bashrc`

-    $ export pci_path='hermit.gat.com::/trees/pci'

-(While data is digitized on `magnetics`, it should (ideally) always be transferred to `hermit` prior to analysis;
-digitization and writing is very resource intensive, and an untimely request for data retrieval from `magnetics` could cause sufficient loading to result in data loss or a system crash).

-Now, change to the directory you'd like to download the source files to and retrieve the source files from github by typing
+Change to the directory you'd like to download the source files to and retrieve the source files from github by typing

     $ git clone https://github.com/emd/magnetics.git